tgirke/GEN242-2021/content/en/tutorials/linux/linux.md

 * `/bigdata/labname/shared`

 All lab members share the same bigdata pool.
-The course number `gen242` is used as `labname` for user accounts adminstered under GEN242.
+The course number `gen242` is used as `labname` for user accounts adminstered under GEN242 (here /bigdata/gen242/shared).

 The disk usage of `home` and `bigdata` can be monitored on the [HPCC Cluster Dashboard](https://dashboard.bioinfo.ucr.edu/).